-The idea behind this is a basic salsa recipe, but with focus on using only yellow ingredients.
+The idea behind this recipe is a basic salsa, but with a focus on using only yellow ingredients.
 Quite easy to do with all of the fresh ingredients available at the local farm stands.
-Look for yellow banana peppers, that range from mild to hot.
-Add in a variety of fresh yellow tomatoes, and yellow bell peppers, yellow onions, and golden maize corn.
-I do not use any fresh herbs in this.
-Normally I would use fresh cilantro in my standard salsa.
-Using ground cumin in place of fresh herbs brings out the best of these ingredients.
+Look for a variety of fresh yellow tomatoes, yellow bell peppers and banana peppers that range from mild to hot, yellow onions, and golden maize corn.
+Ground cumin is used in place of fresh herbs rounding out the flavor combination of the salsa.
+The result is delicious, with the yellow tomatoes being less acidic than the red, the sweet corn and yellow peppers adding great balance, and a bit of smokiness from ground cumin.

 Yellow Tomato Corn Salsa